 - Fresh Fruits and Vegetables: Vibrant produce straight from nature, rich in vitamins, minerals, and fiber.

-- Whole Grains: Intact grains like brown rice, quinoa, oats, and whole wheat, which preserve their fiber and nutrients.
+- Whole Grains: Intact grains like brown rice, quinoa, oats, and whole wheat that preserve their fiber and nutrients.

 - Legumes: Beans, lentils, and peas that provide plant-based protein, fiber, and essential minerals.